 - a. submitted acceptable evidence of insurance coverage to the Landlord; - b.
-WSIB Clearance Certificate - c. an all trades list with emergency contact numbers - d. posted all required permits on site, and provided Landlord copies; - e. received Approved Drawings and Written Notice from the Landlord to proceed with construction: - f. designated substances survey (DSS) must be provided to the Landlord, at the tenant's expense as per the Ontario Regulation 490 09.
-This survey must be performed by Pinchin Environmental (contact information listed below in "List of Base Building Consultants"); - g. make available on the Leased Premises, two sets of Prints of the Approved Drawings for the duration of the construction period for reference by the Landlord's authorized representatives; - h. executed the Agreement to Lease for the Leased Premises:

-- i. submitted a schedule showing the timetable for the progress and completion of Tenant's Work; - j.
-Notice of Project - k. white construction paper is to cover all visibility to construction area
+WSIB Clearance Certificate - c.
+An all trades list with emergency contact numbers - d.
+Posted all required permits on site, and provided Landlord copies: - e.
+Received Approved Drawings and Written Notice from the Landlord to proceed with construction; - f.
+Designated substances survey (DSS) must be provided to the Landlord, at the tenant's expense as per the Ontario Regulation 490 09.
+This survey must be performed by the Pinchin Environmental (contact information listed below in "List of Base Building Consultants") - g.
+Make available on the Leased Premises, tow sets of Prints of the Approved Drawings for the duration of the construction period for reference by the Landlord's authorized representatives: - h.
+Executed the Agreement to Lease for the Leased Premises; - i.
+Submitted a schedule showing the timetable for the progress and completion of Tenant's work; - j.
+Notice of Project - k.
+White construction paper is to cover all visibility to construction area a.
+A qualified certificate from the Tenant's architect or designer, addressed to the Landlord, stating that all work, including that of the mechanical and electrical divisions, has been completed as per the Approved Drawings;

-1.12 Completion of Tenant's Construction
+1.11 Completion of Tenant's Construction